its-geoff/scoring-tables-api/README.md

 -  Use "git add ." to add new changes to the repository.
 -  Use "git commit" to commit your changes to the local repository.
 -  Add a commit message by pressing "a" and then typing your message out.
-   -- Use "CTRL + C" then ":qa" if you want to cancel the commit.
+   -- Use "Ctrl + C" then ":qa" if you want to cancel the commit.
+   -- Use "Esc" then ":wq" to save your message.
 -  Use "git push" to push your local changes to the git repository.

+## Editing a Commit Message

+-  Use "git commit --amend" to edit the most recent commit message.
+   -- _It is not recommended to edit any commit message besides the most recent one, as this will change the history of your repository._

 # Start-Up Instructions